Deliberating about practice

 One of the most frequently used (and abused) buzz words in education over recent years is ‘engagement’.
 Now, I’m not suggesting that students shouldn’t be engaged in their lessons but I would urge you to check the definition of the word.
-To engage means either to “to occupy the attention or efforts of a person” or, “to attract and hold fast”.
+To engage means either “to occupy the attention or efforts of a person” or, “to attract and hold fast”.
 For a dissenting view on engagement read this.

 You may have noticed that we’ve become much more concerned by the second meaning and as teachers we are under pressure to make sure we are attracting the interest of our students.
-Ofsted have even gotten in the act.
+Ofsted have even gotten in on the act.
 In training material entitled Towards an outstanding lesson checklist, inspectors are urged to check that learning is ‘real’.
 In brackets after this are the acronyms CITV and WIIFM.

 These arcane initials are not, as you might imagine, youth TV and radio stations; they actually stand for Connect Into Their Values and What’s In It For Me respectively.
-Worrying about students’ values and what’s in if for them are not in themselves terrible things, but if we’re only ever interested in students’ (sometimes very narrow) horizons then we’re likely to be stuck teaching to the lowest common denominator.
+Worrying about students’ values and what’s in if for the blighters are not in themselves terrible things, but if we’re only ever interested in students’ (sometimes very narrow) horizons then we’re likely to be stuck teaching to the lowest common denominator.
 That way madness and low expectations lies.
 See here for an example.

 If instead we focus on occupying students’ efforts and attention then we are likely to approach teaching challenging material in a quite different way.
 Hattie says in Visible Learning for Teachers, “Sometimes learning is not fun.
 Instead, it is just hard work; it is deliberate practice; it is simply doing some things many times over.”

-If we want students to learn new skills and knowledge we need to teach them the value of deliberate practice.
+If we want students to learn new skills and knowledge (and we do) we need to teach them the value of deliberate practice.
 Boring?
 Well, maybe not.
 Many students commit many hours to playing computer games where the goal is to master the game and reach the end.
 They get constant and instant feedback about what works and what doesn’t and then they get the opportunity to try out this feedback again and again until they get it right.

 And it’s hard.
 Kids that quickly throw in the towel at school are willing to persevere at Call of Duty until they overcome their limitations.
 Why do they do it?
 Because they want to win.
 Being killed endlessly is all kinds of frustrating; the pleasure comes from mastery.